pytchlang/pytch-tutorials/bunner/tutorial.md

 we can just load the image.

 Begin by making a class to represent the stage.
-We can call it anything we want so long as it is declared as being a `Stage`.
+We can call it anything we want so long as it is declared as being a `pytch.Stage`.
 The second line of the class sets up a Python variable with the list of background images that we can use (there's only one for now but we will add more).

 Each background has a name that we'll use in our code when we want to switch backgrounds.
 When we just give the filename of the image file